Last Updated on June 30, 2021 by Christine Kaaloa

 - Traveling with a partner may seem ideal because you know there’s someone watching your back, keeping you and your valuables safe.
 However, that’s can also work against you if your partner does not match your travel style or budget.

 - Travel insurance is always a good idea.
-I use World Nomads Travel Insurance.
+I use World Nomads Travel Insurance for adventure trips and SafetyWing for affordability and COVID protection.
 For U.S. citizens, it offers the most coverage at affordable rates.

 5. Before you leave your hotel